COVID-19 pandemic in Austin, Texas: Effects

 Although restaurants were considered essential businesses, safety regulations prompted by the pandemic nonetheless disrupted their operation, implementing capacity limitations and changes to service protocols.
 Indoor dining was either prohibited or heavily restricted during the pandemic, forcing transitions to take-out dining; the first closures of restaurants and bars began on March 17, 2020, following restaurant shutdowns imposed by the City of Austin.
 This initial mandated closure of restaurant dining rooms and bars lasted until May 1, 2020.
 The pandemic led to permanent closures of Austin businesses, including some longstanding establishments.
 In July 2020, a Yelp data showed the temporary or permanent closure of 1,449 businesses in the Austin metropolitan area, ranking the region 14th in the U.S. in terms of business closures.
 Of these, 155 restaurants and 72 retail vendors closed permanently between March 1 and July 10.
 By September 30, 2020, the City of Austin received nearly 7,000 complaints of COVID-19 safety violations at businesses and had issued citations to at least 8 businesses.
 Some bars in Austin had their operating licenses suspended after the Texas Alcoholic Beverage Commission began enforcing COVID-19 safety rules in June 2020.
 Health and fitness venues including gyms, pools, and rock climbing centers were also closed during the pandemic.

 Risk of viral spread led to pedagogical changes at Austin schools, including both changes to instruction modes and academic calendars.
-On March 13, 2020, Austin Community College, Concordia University, St. Edwards University, and the University of Texas canceled classes and operations for the day; each institution was set to begin spring break the following week.
+On March 13, 2020, Austin Community College, Concordia University, St. Edward's University, and the University of Texas canceled classes and operations for the day; each institution was set to begin spring break the following week.
 Austin ISD also canceled its classes and closed its offices for the day.
 The University of Texas extended its spring break in 2020 by one week through March 27.
 Classes there began transitioning to online teaching on March 30, 2020, and all classes were maintained online through the school's summer semester.
 Concordia University, Huston–Tillotson University, and St. Edward's University also moved classes online for the rest of the semester, and many closed their on-campus residences and eased their grading policies.
 Austin ISD's schools closed indefinitely in spring 2020 as instruction moved entirely online.
 For the fall 2020 semester, Austin ISD continued online instruction but began opening its schools and offering limited in-person instruction in October.
 Austin-area colleges and universities offered a mix of both online and in-person instruction for the fall.